acolby/proxyload/README.md

 );
 ```

-This demonstrates how the host application can seamlessly use proxied components as if they were locally imported, while the actual implementation is loaded dynamically at runtime.
+This demonstrates how the host application can seamlessly use proxied components as if they were locally imported, while the actual implementation is loaded dynamically at runtime with dependency injection.

 ---